Imikebre/CRT_materiali/LAB-K1/README.md

 **Shutdown Steps:**

-Shut down properly by running the command poweroff in the terminal (or via the GUI shutdown menu if available).
+* Shut down properly by running the command poweroff in the terminal (or via the GUI shutdown menu if available).

-Do not use the host PC's power button, Ctrl+Alt+Del, or close the window—this can corrupt the VM.
++ Do not use the host PC's power button, Ctrl+Alt+Del, or close the window—this can corrupt the VM.

-Wait for the VM to power off fully, then log out of the host PC GUI.
++ Wait for the VM to power off fully, then log out of the host PC GUI.

-The full-screen view maximizes the console; use Ctrl+Alt or lab-specific keys to switch if needed (test during first session).

 Please report any login or VM startup issues to the lab supervisor as soon as possible.